Considering Breast Augmentation

 - Implant Rupture or Leakage: While modern implants are designed for durability, rupture or leakage can still occur over time.
 Saline implants are safely absorbed by the body, but silicone gel implants may require surgical removal or replacement.

 - Anaesthesia Complications: Though anaesthesia is generally safe, there are potential risks.
-Dr. Mistry works with experienced anaesthesiologists to ensure patient safety during the procedure.
+Dr Mistry works with experienced anaesthesiologists to ensure patient safety during the procedure.

 - Changes in Nipple or Breast Sensation: Temporary or permanent changes in nipple or breast sensation can occur following breast augmentation.